WilliamOlivers/NLP-Conversation-Analysis/README.md

 # Natural Language Processing Analysis Tool

-## I am using Cohere to do a NPL analysis of short audio files
+Using Cohere to do a NLP analysis of short audio files